 Federal Minimum wage: $1656.20 EUR/month

 As in any country, paid leave in Ireland is important for employees and employers.
-Every employer of record needs to know what they must legally offer employees.
+Every employer needs to know what they must legally offer employees.

 Paid time off (PTO) is called annual leave in Ireland.
 It also goes by the term statutory entitlement.
 Employees are entitled to four weeks of annual leave, but an employer may give employees additional leave time.